intel-analytics/ipex-llm/python/friesian/example/recall/README.md

 # Offline Recall with Faiss on Spark
-This example demonstrates how to use the retrieval algorithms provided by faiss to perform the offline recall task efficiently on Spark.
+This example demonstrates how to use the retrieval algorithms provided by [faiss](https://github.com/facebookresearch/faiss) to perform the offline recall task efficiently on Spark.

 ## Prepare the environment
 We recommend you to use [Anaconda](https://www.anaconda.com/distribution/#linux) to prepare the environments, especially if you want to run on a yarn cluster (yarn-client mode only).

-Faiss needs to be installed via conda to get promising performance on CPU.
+Note that faiss needs to be installed via conda to get promising performance on CPU.
 Please refer to [faiss install](https://github.com/facebookresearch/faiss/blob/main/INSTALL.md) for more installation guidance.

 ```